Notice of valid petition

 Request a referendum on changing governance arrangements

-The minimum number of signatures (equivalent to 5% of the City's local government electorate) is 20092.
-The above number will apply to any petition submitted to the City Council before 1 April 2020.
-However, a new number will be published in February 2020 and if the new number is less than 20092, then the new number will apply from the date it is published.
+The minimum number of signatures is 21,026.
+This is equivalent to 5% of the City's local government electorate.
+This number will apply to any petition submitted to the City Council before 1 April 2021.